-miniOrange Single Sign On (SSO) Solution provides easy and seamless access to all enterprise resources with one set of credentials. miniOrange provides Single Sign On (SSO) to any type of devices or applications whether they are in the cloud or on-premise.
+miniOrange Single Sign-On (SSO) Solution provides easy and seamless access to all enterprise resources with one set of credentials. miniOrange also provides secure authentication by establishing a trust relationship between the Service Provider and Identity Provider. miniOrange Single Sign-On supports SSO to any type of device or application whether they are in the cloud or on-premise.
 Learn More

-Secure your Google Apps app from password thefts using multi factor authentication methods with 15+ authentication types provided by miniOrange.
-Our multi factor authentication methods prevent unauthorized users from accessing information and resources having password alone as authentication factor.
-Enabling second factor authentication for Google Apps protects you against password thefts.
+Secure your Google Apps (G Suite) application from password theft using multi-factor authentication methods with 15+ authentication types provided by miniOrange.
+Our multi-factor authentication methods prevent unauthorized users from accessing information and resources having passwords alone as an authentication factor.
+Enabling second-factor authentication for Google Apps (G Suite) protects you against password thefts.
 Learn More

 miniOrange supports both IdP (Identity Provider) and SP (Service Provider) initiated Single Sign On (SSO)

 In IdP Initiated Login, SAML request is initiated from miniOrange IdP.

 In SP Initiated Login, SAML request is initiated by Google Apps (G Suite).